Lichen growth forms: Leprose

 A leprose lichen, which is typically considered to be a form of crustose lichen, is one with a powdery or dust-like appearance.
 Its undifferentiated thallus is an irregular mix of fungal hyphae and scattered photobiont cells, lacking a cortex or any definable layers.
 Morphologically, it is the simplest growth form.
 The cell walls of leprose lichens contain chemical compounds which make them hydrophobic, and thus largely water repellent.
 However, the lack of a cortex allows them to absorb water directly from humid air.
 Leprose lichens often grow in damp, shaded places generally untouched by rain.
-They may be completely covered in soredia – small aggregates of fungal hyphae and photobiont cells which can break off to form new lichen colonies.
+They can be completely covered in soredia – small aggregates of fungal hyphae and photobiont cells which can break off to form new lichen colonies.
 They have never been found with fruiting bodies.
 The term "leprose" derives from the Latin leprosus, meaning "scurfy" or "scaly" (from the Greek lepras, meaning "leprosy").

 Placodioid

 A placodioid lichen is a form of crustose lichen with lobed margins.
 These lobed edges, which radiate from the central part of the lichen, are its only growing sections; the central part of the lichen typically contains reproductive structures and does not expand.
 The growth rates of these lobes can vary – sometimes significantly – which can lead to some lobes being overgrown by others.
 When this happens, the overgrown lobes stop growing and are ultimately swallowed up by the expanding lichen.
 As with other crustose lichens, placodioid lichens have a cortex on their upper surface, but not their lower one.
 This allows them to be distinguished from foliose lichens, which can be similar in appearance but have both an upper and a lower cortex.
-Crustose lichens may be both placodioid and areolate, as in, for example, Caloplaca flavescens.
+Crustose lichens may be both placodioid and areolate, as in, for example, Variospora flavescens.
 The term "placodioid" derives from the Greek plakós, meaning "plaque" or "tablet", and the Latin suffix -oides – a contraction of the Greek oeides, which denotes similarity.